Balvald/ArtemisScannerTracker/README.md

     -  Make sure you're not missing a journal in between two other journal files as one of those missing _could_ mean that the sold exobiology scans are not getting tracked properly and please wait a good second or two when scanning through a lot of journal files.
 - "Reset" Clears fields that are connected to scanning exobiological plants.
 - "Debug Mode" If ticked the plugin will write nearly everything it does into the EDMarketConnector-debug.log.
 Keep unticked unless you are debugging yourself or asked to log what the plugin does for a bugreport.

+### AST Codex Window

+-- insert picture here --

+- Tabs: Table View, Tree View (experimental)
+    - Enables switching between the two views to look at the data.
+The Tree view is due to undergo some changes in the near future.
+- Search
+    - Search for a System, Planet, Species.
+- Table View
+    - Only visible when the Table view tab is selected.
+    - Can sort all data Alphabetically for Systems, Bodies (Planets), Species with their respective columns.
+    - Can sort for sold or unsold data with the "Sold" column.
+    - Can sort for the base value of a exobiology scan via the "Value" column.
+- Tree View (experimental)
+    - Only visible when the Tree view tab is selected.
+    - Due to undergo some changes
+    - Currently has a single root node "Systems" where each system is found.
+    - Individual entries are found under their respective system node.

 ## Motivation